SrisittikumChanintorn/ChatGPTWithTreeOfThought/README.md

 1. Modify the root question in `main.py`
 2. Adjust branch functions in `tree_of_thought.py` to match your new question
-3. Configure branch-specific prompts to guide Claude's specialized analysis
+3. Configure branch-specific prompts to guide ChatGPT's specialized analysis
 4. Adjust the final query assembly to include all relevant perspectives

 ## 📝 Example Usage